CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 ### [§ 187.
 Non-Ancillary Restraints on Competition](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-187-non-ancillary-restraints-on-competition-1)

 >See above comments under head of Chapter 8.
-This describes some of the _**functions, sub-processes and parameters to review to "Assess relevance, feasability, and sustainability of Design & Engineering of Public Policy That Is AAS/AALE Compatible".**_ In particular, this may start to cover some of the issues of _**conflicting trade / antitrust laws, when manipulation of suppliers, oligopolistic-like excessive coordination on sales terms, and other allegedly (open dlt-based) excessive transparency on costs & prices are involved.**_ Part of the problem is _**relevance & limits of the paradigm of "grey area and confidentiality" that is the whole basis of bargaining for mercantile, capitalistic trade & investment**_ (somewhat distinctively from collectivist-model cooperative à la Kolkoz/Kibutz) in an AAS context under AALE process.
+This describes some of the _**functions, sub-processes and parameters to review to "Assess relevance, feasability, and sustainability of Design & Engineering of Public Policy That Is AAS/AALE Compatible".**_ In particular, this may start to cover some of the issues of _**conflicting trade / antitrust laws, when manipulation of suppliers, oligopolistic-like excessive coordination on sales terms, and other allegedly (non-permissioned open dlt-based) excessive transparency on costs & prices & other key bargaining parameters are involved.**_ Part of the problem is _**relevance & limits of the paradigm of "grey area and confidentiality" that is the alpha & omega of deal-making for mercantile, capitalistic trade & investment**_ (somewhat distinctively from collectivist-model cooperative à la Kolkoz or Kibutz) _**in an AAS context under AALE process.**_

 ### [§ 188.
 Ancillary Restraints on Competition](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-188-ancillary-restraints-on-competition-1)